Home / Food and drink / 14 wines at dinner and a relaxing spa: a memorable stay at The Vineyard hotel Newbury

 The food from chef Daniel Galmiche was superb and immaculately paired with the wines

-The spa at The Vineyard hotel Newbury
+The Vineyard hotel spa

-The next day we were too full for breakfast – a first – so I went off to have a Darphin hydrating facial treatment.
 The therapist tutted at my lack of skin-care regime ‘You mean you don’t exfoliate?’ and dry skin (‘I had 14 glasses of wine last night’ I bleat pathetically) but she proceeded to plump and hydrate my skin so thoroughly that the following day my colleagues noticed immediately.
-Any trace of a hangover evaporated away in the hotel spa, which has a circular swimming pool, sauna, steam room and loungers by the pool or outside, and where I tucked into a smoked salmon wrap, having finally rediscovered my appetite.

 The spa with pool, hydrotherapy jets and plenty of loungers should you wish to sleep off the effects of the night before